kavatess/avnon-pre-interview/README.md

 ## Start the app

-To start the development server run `nx serve avnon-pre-interview`.
+To start the development server, just run `npm start`.
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code